charberg/CSA/documentation/README.txt

 This folder contains reference documents used in the project.
 These include the project outline, and the 'Tree' of a Software Engineer & Computer System Engineer at Carleton.
 These documents where what the implementation of the program was based off of.

+***Please ensure that all folders are present and contain the proper fills in order for the program to work.

 The tasks of the project and mapping of the files used within the project between html-php are as follows:
 Upon entering the program (localhost/CSA/), the index.php script will run which will re-direct the user to intro_page.html contained within the pages folder.
 At this point the user will be asked to specify his/her program, the year they've completed, whether or not they are